wronghorsebatterystaple/Website-Flask/README.md

 I hope I'm not reading this because I bricked a machine again.

-1. Set up things like MySql and Docker and Nginx on host machine
+1. Set up things like MySQL and Docker and Nginx on host machine
-    - MySql data directory should be in the bind-mounted directory specified in [docker/compose.yaml](docker/compose.yaml)
+    - MySQL data directory should be in the bind-mounted directory specified in [docker/compose.yaml](docker/compose.yaml)
     - Make sure default key for SSH and for GitHub pushing has no passcode if planning to use automatic db/image backup scripts.
 No hack pls
 2. `git clone`
 3. Install packages: